lawrennd/old_talks/_ml/modelling-things.md

 \section{Introduction}

+\notes{Machine learning and Statistics are academic cousins, founded on the same mathematical princples, but often with different objectives in mind.
+But the differences can be as informative as the overlaps.}

+\notes{@Efron:prediction20 rightly alludes to the fundamental differences to the new wave of predictive models that have arisen in the last decades of machine learning.
+And these cultures were also beautifully described by @Breiman:cultures00. }

+\notes{In the discussion of Professor Efron's paper @Friedman:discussion20 highlight the continuum between the classical approaches and the emphasis on prediction.
+Indeed, the prediction culture does not sit entirely in the machine learning domain, an excellent example of a prediction-focused approach would be Leo Breiman's bagging of models [@Breiman:bagging96], although it's notable that Breiman, a statistician, chose to publish this paper in a machine learning journal.}

+\notes{From a personal perspective, a strand of work that is highly inspirational in prediction also comes from a statistician.
+The prequential formalism [@Dawid:callibrated82;@Dawid:prequential84] also emerges from statistics.
+It provides some hope that a predictive approach can be reconciled with attribution in the manner highlighted also by @Friedman:discussion20.
+The prequential approach is predictive but allows us to falsify poorly calibrated models [@Lawrence:licsbintro10].
+So while it doesn't give us truth, it does give as falsehood in line with Popper's vision of the philosophy of science [@Popper:conjectures63].}

 \include{_ml/includes/ml-and-statistics-interface.md}

 \include{_data-science/includes/happenstance-data.md}

+\section{Generalization}

+\notes{Machine Learning practicioners focus on out-of-sample predictive capability as their main objective.
+This is the ability of a model to generalize its learnings.}

 \notes{Professor Efron's paper does an excellent job a summarizing the range of predictive models that now lie at our disposal, but of